 - The Boy with Big, Big Feelings by Britney Winn Lee – Great for helping kids who are dealing with extreme emotions.

 - What Should Danny Do?
-The School Day by Adir Levy – This is an interactive book that lets students help Danny make decisions!
+The School Day by Adir Levy – This interactive book lets students help Danny make decisions!
 It is one in a series.

-Find a great list of books that address social-emotional topics here.
+Discover a comprehensive list of books addressing social-emotional topics here.

 Social-Emotional Learning Activities for Lessons